SFe-Team-was-taken/SFe/sfe-specification-4.0-dev.md

 On legacy SF2.0x players, both `byBankMSB` and `byBankLSB` are read (as part of a larger `wBank` field), but only presets with a `byBankLSB` value of zero will be loaded.

 You may also want to use the VArranger system for implementing LSB: for example, `115@ConcertGrand`.
-Support for the VArranger system is defined by bit 5 of leaf 00:07 in the `flag` sub-chunk.
+Support for the VArranger system is defined by bit 5 of leaf `00:07` in the `flag` sub-chunk.

 Byte 7 of `byBankLSB` is reserved and should be preserved as read, and written as clear, to ensure backwards compatibility with legacy SF2.04.
 File editors should warn the user if byte 7 of `byBankLSB` is set.

-SFe compatible players can also allow the user to swap CC00 and CC32 settings when reading a legacy SF2.0x bank.
-This allows legacy SF2.04 banks that use player-specific "XG hacks" to function properly.
+### 10.1.4 Player implementation quirks

+Some legacy SF2.0x players include quirks which are automatically loaded for all legacy SF banks.
+For example, a player may include bank translation when a reset is detected, to support standards that require the use of both bank select MSB and LSB, or may include changes to the modulator implementation to improve sound quality.

+If an SFe bank uses an `isng` value of `SFe 4`, then programs must disable quirks.
+However, an `isng` value of `SFe 4 (quirks)` enables quirks mode.
+This means that the bank should be treated the same as `E-mu 10K2` (SF2.01) or `X-Fi` (SF2.04), ensuring that banks converted from legacy SF2.0x that rely on quirks work properly.

+SFe editors that encounter a value of `SFe 4 (quirks)` should overwrite such a value with `SFe 4` on save.

-### 10.1.4 Generators and modulators
+### 10.1.5 Generators and modulators

 In case of compatibility issues, the `shAmount` and `wAmount` options have been kept in for SFe 4.
 They may be removed in future versions of SFe.

-If the SF version is below `2.1024`, and the isng value is equal to `EMU8000` or another E-mu sound engine:
+If the `iver` value is below `2.1024`, and the `isng` value is equal to `EMU8000` or another E-mu sound engine:

 - A 12dB low pass filter is used to ensure compatibility with the original AWE32 sound processor.
 - Controller sources remain amplitude based.
 - Ignore the whole modulator structure if a reserved source type is found.
 - The Controller Source Type #16-#20 acts identically to the Controller Source Type #0-#4.

-If the SF version is 2.04 or below, ignore the whole modulator structure if a reserved source type is found.
+If the `iver` value is `2.04` or below, ignore the whole modulator structure if a reserved source type is found.

-While default modulators 1-4 are not used in SFe version 4, SFe programs must still use them for older versions:
+While default modulators 1-4 are not used in SFe 4.0, SFe programs must still use them for older versions:

-- If the SF version is `2.04`, use the SF2.04 version of the Default Modulator 2.
+- If the `iver` value is `2.04`, use the SF2.04 version of the Default Modulator 2.
-- If the SF version is `2.01`, use the SF2.01 version of the Default Modulator 2.
+- If the `iver` value is `2.01`, use the SF2.01 version of the Default Modulator 2.
-- If the sound engine is `EMU8000`, trigger legacy sound card mode.
+- If the `isng` value is `EMU8000`, trigger legacy sound card mode.
-- If the sound engine is `E-mu 10K1`, `E-mu 10K2`, `X-Fi`, or `SFe 4`, do not trigger legacy sound card mode.
+- If the `isng` value is `E-mu 10K1`, `E-mu 10K2`, `X-Fi`, or `SFe 4`, do not trigger legacy sound card mode.
+- If the `isng` value is `SFe 4 (quirks)`, use the SF2.04 version of the Default Modulator 2 if a valid `sm24` sub-chunk is found, otherwise use the SF2.01 version.

+In SFe 4.0, programs should not define their own default modulators.
+This can cause playback issues if a SFe bank is used with a player that uses a different default modulator configuration to that of the editing software used.

 Parameter units remain the same as SF2.04.

-### 10.1.5 Error handling
+### 10.1.6 Error handling

 Legacy SF players may halt on undefined chunks.
 Section 10.2 of `SFSPEC21.PDF` and `SFSPEC24.PDF` forbid the addition of sub-chunks to the `sdta-list` chunk, but Creative/E-mu themselves decided to do it anyway when developing SF2.04 (by using the `sm24` sub-chunk).